crgarcia12/containers-assembly-permissionsdemo/demo-1/Readme.md

 Run this
 . assem-build.sh

+Or run this for 64 bits (WSL)
+. assem-build.sh -64

 To compile in Linux
 ### this will produce main.o ELF object file
 nasm -f elf64 assem-main.asm -o assem-main.o